michaelfortunato/os/README.md

 # os
-A new project to create an operating system.
+A new project to create a toy operating system.
 Timeline: 2 years